genesis-tech-tribe/frontend/.github/pull_request_template.md

 <!-- You can tick the checkboxes if not applicable -->

 - [ ] The naming convention of the PR title is correct (See the comment at the top of this template)
-- [ ] The base branch is correct (See: [Types of Branches](https://github.com/nishiki-tech/nishiki-frontend/blob/develop/docs/CONTRIBUTING.md#types-of-branches))
+- [ ] The base branch is correct (See: [Feature Branches](https://github.com/nishiki-tech/nishiki-frontend/blob/develop/docs/BRANCHING.md#feature-branches))
-- [ ] The branch name follows the [Branch Naming Conventions](https://github.com/nishiki-tech/nishiki-frontend/blob/develop/docs/CONTRIBUTING.md#branch-naming-conventions)
+- [ ] The branch name follows the [Branch Naming Conventions](https://github.com/nishiki-tech/nishiki-frontend/blob/develop/docs/BRANCHING.md#branch-naming-conventions)
 - [ ] The correct assignees and reviewers have been designated for this PR
 - [ ] The coding style follows the [Coding Style Guide](https://github.com/nishiki-tech/nishiki-frontend/blob/develop/docs/STYLEGUIDE.md)
 - [ ] All the related issues are associated with this PR